 Tips for Extra Crispy Air Fryer Chicken Wings

-- Always spray the basket.
-Give the air fryer basket a generous coating of cooking spray before popping your wings in.
-This will prevent them from sticking and burning.
-You don’t need too much oil, just enough so that the entire tray is covered.
+- Spray the basket: Give the air fryer basket a generous coating of avocado oil cooking spray before popping the wings in.
+This prevents them from sticking and burning.
+You don’t need too much oil — enough so the entire tray is covered.
 Remember, the air fryer works a lot of magic with very little oil!

-- Start the temperature low and then go high.
-Begin cooking chicken wings at a lower temperature and then turn up the heat to achieve maximum crispiness.
-This is much like the effect a broiler has in your conventional oven.
+- Start the temperature low, then go high: Begin cooking chicken wings at a lower temperature and then turn up the heat to achieve maximum crispiness.

-- Toss crispy wings in your favorite sauce.
-From buffalo sauce to bbq sauce, toss your wings in whatever you love.
-Just make sure to do it right when they come out of the fryer, as the sauce will stick better.
+- Toss the crispy chicken wings in sauce: From hot sauce to buffalo sauce (and everything in between), toss your wings in your favorite wing sauce.
+Make sure to do it right when they come out of the fryer, as the sauce sticks better when the wings are hot.

 Wings and sauce are like two best friends.
-First off, you’ll want to whip up some homemade sauces.
-Light ranch dressing or blue cheese dressing is great for buffalo wings.
-Don’t forget to cut up some strips of carrots and celery to dip in the ranch as well.
-You could also make a homemade BBQ sauce with just a few ingredients you likely already have hanging around in your kitchen.
+First off, you’ll want to whip up a couple homemade sauces.
+Light ranch dressing or blue cheese dressing is great for buffalo-style wings — and don’t forget to cut up carrots and celery sticks to dip into the dressing as well!
+Homemade BBQ sauce is a classic and is made with ingredients you likely already have hanging around in your kitchen.
 For a slightly asian-twist, make a batch of teriyaki sauce!

 How many wings can I cook in an Air Fryer?